What are grounds for a complaint?

 The Alberta Human Rights Act

-prohibits discrimination based on thirteen grounds and five areas.
+prohibits discrimination based on fifteen grounds and five areas.
 The Act

 aims to ensure that Albertans are treated fairly and with respect and dignity in the workplace, as well as other areas.
 The Act

 - mental disability

 - family status

 - employment practices, such as hiring, firing, conditions of work, and equal pay